IanMercer/pi-sniffer/README.md

 * [optional] open firewall so multiple instances can communicate `sudo ufw allow 7779/udp`

-* [optional] edit the configuration overrides according to the environment `sudo systemctl edit pi-sniffer.service`
+* edit the systemd configuration overrides according to the environment `sudo systemctl edit pi-sniffer.service`

-    For outside use a lower divisor, say 2.5, for inside use a higher divisor, say 3.5 Keep this value in the range 2.0 - 4.0.
+    For outside use a lower divisor, say 2.5, for inside use a higher divisor, say 3.5 Keep this value in the range 2.0 - 4.0 and adjust it to get distances reported within range.

     There is also a received power at 1.0m setting, place a device at 1.0m, tail the log and figure this out for your RPi.
+Note: not all devices transmit with the same power.
+There's a correction factor for iPads in there but not for all devices yet.
+The received TXPOWER appears to be fairly useless for most BLE devices.

     You can also set an (x,y,z) coordinate in meters that will be used for trilateration (coming soon)

-    The MQTT_TOPIC and MQTT_SERVER address are also moving from the command line to the environment section.
+    (2020-09-02) The MQTT_TOPIC and MQTT_SERVER address have moved from the command line to the environment section.

     Your configuration file should look like this: